saugatkandel/sopt/README.md

 Todo:

 The Tensorflow version of the algorithms is ahead of the Autograd versions.
-At some point, I need to update the Autograd version so that the algorithms match up.
+At some point, I need to update the Autograd version so that the algorithms match up..

 Notes: